 Responding to Your Phone Calls and E-Mails

-There are peak times throughout the year when the volume of e-mails and phone calls our office receives average between 60 to 100 each day!
+There are peak times throughout the year when the volume of e-mails and phone calls our office receives between 60 to 100 each day!
 Spring is definitely ‘a peak time’ with people inquiring about many city maintenance issues.

 - Community Ward Assistant